I was pretty apprehensive – and slightly indifferent – before visiting Paris for the first time.

 I suspect that this is the biggest things which puts off prospective first time Paris visitors, and it breaks my heart a little because it’s so completely untrue.
 It seems that wherever you look online, people complain about Parisians being rude and unfriendly, and I’ll happily admit that it put me off visiting Paris for the first time.
 But it’s soooo not true!

 I like friendly places.
-I’ve written before about how welcoming the locals in cities like Prague, Budapest, and Romania are, and I didn’t think there was any chance of Paris rivaling them for friendliness – it’s a big city, after all.
+I’ve written before about how welcoming the locals in cities like Prague, Budapest, and countries such as Romania are, and I didn’t think there was any chance of Paris rivaling them for friendliness – it’s a big city, after all.
 But I was so wrong!

 The people of Paris are utterly lovely – I didn’t have one single encounter with a Parisian where they weren’t completely charming.
 From my hotel staff, to waiters, to museum workers (particular shout-out to the cloakroom attendant and upstairs gift shop folks at the Musee D’Orsay, who were both incredibly sweet) – everyone was so nice!
 I even had an exchanged smile and a joke with the security staff at Charles De Gaulle airport.
 When was the last time you had a friendly security guy at an airport?